Kontostephanos: Apogee under the Komnenoi

 The family then disappears until 1080, when Isaac Kontostephanos was captured by the Seljuk Turks.
 The pansebastos sebastos Isaac Kontostephanos went on to serve through most of the reign of Alexios I Komnenos (r.
 1081–1118), until his unsuccessful appointment as admiral (thalassokrator) in 1107/8.
 His branch of the family rose to great prominence in the Komnenian period, intermarrying with the Komnenoi, the Doukai, the Angeloi, and other aristocratic families.
-They served mostly as military commanders, and seem not to have been involved in the cultural affairs of their time.
+The family’s fame primarily derives from their service as military commanders.
+Alexander Kazhdan suggested they were largely uninvolved in the cultural production of their time.
+However, recent scholarship has argued that Anna Komnene’s hostile account of Isaac Kontostephanos in her Alexiad is due to efforts by the Kontostephanoi to patronize work promoting the family’s lineage.
+Similar efforts by the family to create a quasi-imperial narrative about themselves at the expense of the Komnenoi have been detected in the works of Niketas Choniates and John Kinnamos in regards to Andronikos Kontostephanos’ leadership on the 1167 campaign against Hungary.
 Isaac's brother Stephen appears only once, along with Isaac in the synod of Blachernae in 1095.

 Isaac's son, the panhypersebastos Stephen Kontostephanos, married Anna Komnene, the second daughter of Emperor John II Komnenos (r.
 1118–43).
 He became megas doux of the fleet and was killed at the siege of Corfu in 1149.
 Another son, Andronikos, married Theodora, a daughter of Adrianos Komnenos, younger brother of Emperor Alexios I Komnenos (r.
 1081–1118).
 He led the campaign against Raymond of Antioch in 1144 and took part in the 1156 expedition to southern Italy.
 Another son of Isaac, John, became megas doux under Isaac II Angelos in 1186, while Alexios Kontostephanos, doux of Dyrrhachium in 1140, was probably also a son of Isaac.